Ice hockey at the 2014 Winter Olympics – Men's tournament: Gold medal game

 Canada won the game 3–0 with goals from Jonathan Toews, Sidney Crosby, and Chris Kunitz, each scoring their first goal of the tournament.
 Canada shut Sweden out with an overpowering defense limiting them to 24 shots, and Canada's goaltender Carey Price played well when needed.
 The Canadian team's executive director Steve Yzerman called the performance in Sochi the finest defensive effort ever for a Canadian team.
 Canada shut out its opponents in the semifinals and final and allowed only three goals in six games.
 It was also the first time since 1928 that a Canadian team won all its games.

-The win represented Canada's second consecutive men's gold in ice hockey, and the third time in four Olympics that Canada won both men's and women's gold in hockey.
+The win represented Canada's second consecutive men's gold in ice hockey, and the third time in four Olympics that Canada won both men's and women's hockey tournaments.

 The game was a national phenomenon in Canada, with more than 15 million Canadians watching at least part of the game.
 Several provinces and cities relaxed their liquor laws to allow bars to open as early as 4 am.